armory/docs/content/en/docs/installation/armory-agent-quick.md

 title: "Armory Agent for Kubernetes"
 linkTitle: "Armory Agent"
 description: >
   Armory Agent is a new, flexible way for Spinnaker to interact with your Kubernetes infrastructure.
+Learn the benefits and install quickly using this guide.
 weight: 4
 ---

 * Massive scale for Kubernetes
-  * Agent only streams changes to Spinnaker in real time over a single TCP connection per cluster.
+  * The Agent only streams changes to Spinnaker<sup>TM</sup> in real time over a single TCP connection per cluster.
   * Caching and deployment scales to thousands of Kubernetes clusters for your largest applications.
-  * Agent optimizes how infrastructure information is cached resulting in optimal performance for your end users or your pipelines.
+  * The Agent optimizes how infrastructure information is cached resulting in optimal performance for your end users or your pipelines.

 * Flexible deployment model
-  * Use the agent alongside Spinnaker and benefit from performance improvements.
+  * Use the Agent alongside Spinnaker and benefit from performance improvements.
-  * Use the agent in the target cluster and get Kubernetes account automatically registered.
+  * Use the Agent in the target cluster and get Kubernetes account automatically registered.

 * Enhanced security
   * Keep your Kubernetes API servers private from Spinnaker.
   * Control what Spinnaker can do directly in a service account.
 No need to change Spinnaker.